SimonTC/obsidian-note-autocreation/README.md

 ## Todo
 - [ ] Set specific top folders to collect note suggestions from
-- [ ] Enable header linking if inserting a link to an existing note
+- [ ] Enable block linking if inserting a link to an existing note
+- [X] Enable header linking if inserting a link to an existing note
 - [X] Support searching for notes by alias

 ## How to install